flameshot-org/flameshot/README.md

 | CTRL + Z      | Undo the last modification  |
 | Right Click   | Show color picker           |

+Shift + drag a handler of the selection area: mirror redimension in the opposite handler.

 ## Considerations

 - **Not working on Wayland**